roe-dl/weewx-precipmeter/README.md

 # weewx-precipmeter
-WeeWX service to fetch data from Ott Parsivel 2
+WeeWX service to fetch data from disdrometers or present weather sensors like Ott Parsivel<sup>2</sup>

+Please note: Actually the TCP connection is tested only.

 ## Prerequisites